Frequently Asked Questions

 So, it's more work, but we think it's a good thing.

-Can I join the Advanced Studies Program without completing the Apprenticeship?
+Can I join the Clinical Herbalist program without completing the Family & Community Herbalist programs?
 What if I have completed an herbal program at another school?

 What kind of job could I get if I finished your programs?